 - Proof of education and license experience

-- Take an 18-hr Nevada-specific law course
+- Take an 18-hour Nevada-specific law course

 - Pass the Nevada section of the real estate exam